Tadzesi/Carpool/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 For properly running applicaion is needed to instal Microsoft SQL Express or Microsoft SQL.
-Also Visual studio 2022 is recomended, or code is able to run in Studio Code
+Also Visual studio 2022 is recomended.
+Code is able to run in Studio Code

 ### Installation